Delphi Automotive looking to sell thermal unit for $1 billion: Bloomberg

-(Reuters) - Auto parts maker Delphi Automotive Plc (DLPH.N) is looking to sell its business that makes heating and cooling systems for cars, and will seek as much as $1 billion (0.62 billion pounds), Bloomberg reported, citing people with knowledge of the matter.
+(Reuters) - Auto parts maker Delphi Automotive Plc (DLPH.N) is looking to sell its business that makes heating and cooling systems for cars, and will seek as much as $1 billion, Bloomberg reported, citing people with knowledge of the matter.

 Delphi has approached companies including French automotive supplier Valeo SA (VLOF.PA) and South Korea’s Halla Holdings Corp (060980.KS) and is planning to meet with potential buyers this week, Bloomberg reported.